bmw-ece-ntust/internship/docs/O-RAN_Fronthaul.md

 - **M-Plane**
   - The M-Plane itself uses TLS or SSH for security, it relies on the other planes like Layer-2 to be secure as well.
 If those other planes are compromised, attackers can corrupt M-Plane messages or inject false ones, harming network performance.
 Therefore, all four pillars of security are crucial for a secure O-RAN, as threats on any level can significantly impact performance and user experience.

+## VI.
+O-RAN Interfaces

+- **O1 Interface:** The O1 interface is a vital component in Open RAN (O-RAN) networks, defined by the O-RAN Alliance's WG10.
+It serves as a communication channel between the Service Management and Orchestration (SMO) framework and managed elements (MEs) for various management operations.
+These include configuring, monitoring, troubleshooting, and updating O-RAN network components.
+- **O2 Interface:** The O2 interface is a communication channel between the Service Management and Orchestration (SMO) framework and the O-Cloud.
+It allows the SMO to manage the deployment and lifecycle of O-RAN Virtual Network Functions (VNFs) running within the O-Cloud infrastructure.
+- **A1 Interface:** The A1 interface connects the Non-Real-Time RAN Intelligent Controller (Non-RT RIC) with the Near-RT RIC.
+It allows the Non-RT RIC to provide policy management, enrichment information, and ML model management services to the Near-RT RIC.
+- **E2 Interface:** The E2 interface connects the Near-RT RIC with E2 Nodes, which represent various network elements at the edge of the network.
+This interface enables two-way communication:
+  - **Near-RT RIC Services:** The Near-RT RIC can send REPORT, INSERT, CONTROL, and POLICY requests to E2 Nodes to influence real-time network behavior.
+  - **Near-RT RIC Support and Updates:** E2 Nodes can report general error situations, manage E2 interface setup and reset, and exchange capabilities regarding exposed services.
 ---

 References: